Online Bachelor of Science in Software Engineering

 Software engineers create original programs, systems, applications and games.
 They also implement engineering strategies and use programming languages to build new software architecture and products that solve problems or entertain users.

-With a bachelor’s in software engineering, you can work in a variety of environments including the business and corporate sector, health care systems, communications and gaming industries.
-You may also develop products for facilitating interaction between digital and physical components, as seen in robotics and machine learning.
+Software engineering majors can work in a variety of professional environments including the business and corporate sector, health care systems, communications and gaming industries.
+They may also develop products that facilitate interaction between digital and physical components, as seen in robotics and machine learning.
 Some software engineers may create custom applications for manufacturers while others work directly in computer systems design.

 Software engineering courses

-At the beginning of your online software engineering degree, you’ll take courses focused on building foundational knowledge in advanced math, physics, engineering and programming.
-Later in the degree, you’ll build on these skills and have the opportunity to pick from elective courses covering web and mobile applications, embedded systems, game engine architecture and more.
+At the beginning of this online software engineering degree, you’ll take courses focused on building foundational knowledge in advanced math, physics, engineering and programming.
+After completing your core courses, you’ll build on these foundational skills and have the opportunity to choose from elective courses covering web and mobile applications, embedded systems, game engine architecture and more.
 Throughout the degree, you’ll take software enterprise courses focused on the planning, design and construction of software engineering products and projects.
 You’ll also complete a two-semester capstone project at the end of the program.
+Courses may include:

 SER 401: Computing Capstone Project I

-Upon completion of a software engineering degree, you’ll be prepared to seek employment as an application software engineer.
-You may also consider pursuing advanced studies in computing or ASU’s online master’s degree in software engineering.
-With a bachelor’s in software engineering from an ABET-accredited program, you can apply to jobs in large multinational companies or even local startups.
+Upon completion of this software engineering degree, you’ll be prepared to seek employment as an application software engineer.
+You may also consider pursuing advanced studies in computing or the online master’s degree in software engineering.
+With a bachelor’s in software engineering from an ABET-accredited program, you can apply for jobs at large multinational companies or even local startups.
 This program also features pathways to internships and other opportunities in the software engineering field.
-Some common careers for people with a software engineering degree include:
+Career examples include, but aren’t limited to:

 Computer Programmer